-Materials with Class A Flame Spread Rating are those that hit a certain threshold indicating less flame spread and/or slower time to travel as compared to other materials below Class A.
+Materials with a Class A Flame Spread Index are those that hit a certain threshold (an index of 25 or less), indicating less flame spread and/or slower time to travel as compared to other materials.

-Where Does Class A Flame Spread Rating Come From?
+Where Does Class A Flame Spread Index Rating Come From?

 - Fire protection systems (sprinkler system requirements and design)